mark-torres/python-stuff/automate/notes.md

 ### Matching Regex Objects

-A Regex object’s `search()` method searches the string it is passed for any matches to the regex.
+A Regex object's `search()` method searches the string it is passed for any matches to the regex.
 The `search()` method will return `None` if the regex pattern is not found in the string.
 If the pattern is found, the `search()` method returns a `Match` object.
 Match objects have a `group()` method that will return the actual matched text from the searched string.

 	>>> phoneNumRegex = re.compile(r'\d\d\d-\d\d\d-\d\d\d\d')
 	>>> mo = phoneNumRegex.search('My number is 415-555-4242.')